Thiritin/pbs-backup-tool/README.md

 | `BACKUP_SOURCE` | The source for the backup job (e.g. PostgreSQL, MongoDB). |
 | `PBC_NAMESPACE` | The namespace for the backup job.

+### Supported Backup Sources

+1. PostgreSQL
+2. MongoDB
+.3 MinIO
+The BACKUP_SOURCE environment variable can be used to specify the backup source for your backup job.
+If you need to backup other types of data sources, you can modify the script or create a new Docker image that extends the Proxmox Backup Client image and adds support for your specific backup source.

 ### Usage

 To use the Proxmox Backup Client Docker image, you can follow these steps: